Embracing "No Trim" in Tile Projects: Creative Ways to Finish Without Trim Pieces

 Mitering Tile Edges

-Our personal favorite and one of the most seamless ways to finish tile without using trim is by mitering the edges.
-This technique irequires cutting the tile edges at a 45-degree angle and joining them together for a smooth, seamless transition.
+Our personal favorite, and one of the most seamless ways to finish tile without using trim, is mitering the edges.
+This technique requires cutting tile edges at a 45-degree angle and joining them together for a smooth, continuous transition.
 Mitering is especially beneficial for outside corners on walls, niches, and shower enclosures.
-While it does require a bit of precision, the end result is a high-end, custom look that eliminates the need for extra trim.

 Field Tile Trim